tarwn/lessthandot-hugo/blogs/content/posts/2008-12-16-impersonating-a-sql-server-dba.md

   * Basic locking knowledge.
   * Learn the basics of SSIS
   * Get familiar with SQL Server Agent and scheduling tasks.
 The more you automate the more time you have to be the other person.
   * Never and I mean never agree to a developer just because you want to get rid of them.
 Be critical of what you put on the database servers.
-If it goes down you&#8217;re the one they will come after.
+If it goes down you're the one they will come after.
   * Security is the last item.
 I cannot stress enough about security.
 Use roles and schemas to manage things.
 It will make life easier for you and allow less time spent managing.
-And of all don&#8217;t give ANYONE the &#8220;sa&#8221; password!!!
+And of all don't give ANYONE the “sa” password!!!

-I think that&#8217;s a good start.
+I think that's a good start.
 Remember, we don’t all need to be SQL Server MVPs to be a successful DBA.
 Just having the knowledge of knowing where to look is power in itself.